-As you examine how to address data breaches, we would like to share a series of guiding principles to help define key issues credit unions would like to see addressed in any comprehensive cyber and data security legislation.
+We recognize that a legislative solution to establish such a standard is a complex issue, and thus NAFCU has established a set of guiding principles to help define key issues credit unions would like to see addressed in any comprehensive cyber and data security effort that may advance.
 These principles include:

 - Payment of Breach Costs by Breached Entities: NAFCU asks that credit union expenditures for breaches resulting from card use be reduced.
-A reasonable and equitable way of addressing this concern would be to enact legislation to require entities to be accountable for costs of data breaches that result on their end, especially when their own negligence is to blame. - National Standards for Safekeeping Information: It is critical that sensitive personal information be safeguarded at all stages of transmission.
-Under the Gramm-Leach-Bliley Act (GLBA), credit unions and other depository institutions are required to meet certain criteria for safekeeping consumers' personal information and are held accountable if that criteria are not met through examination and penalties.
+A reasonable and equitable way of addressing this concern would be to enact legislation to require entities to be accountable for costs of data breaches that result from negligence on their end. - National Standards for Safekeeping Information: It is critical that sensitive personal information be safeguarded at all stages of transmission.
+Under the GLBA, credit unions and other depository institutions are required to meet certain criteria for safekeeping consumers' personal information and are held accountable if those criteria are not met through examination and penalties.
 Unfortunately, there is no comprehensive regulatory structure akin to the GLBA that covers other entities who collect and hold sensitive information.
 NAFCU strongly supports the passage of legislation requiring any entity responsible for the storage of consumer data to meet standards similar to those imposed on depository institutions under the GLBA.